 - CMA, etc.

-To conclude, getting a job at an investment bank can be very difficult, but what is even more difficult is becoming an investment banker.
-The job is extremely demanding and an aspirant should think through before falling for the glamor and glitz attached to the word “investment banking”.Last updated on : November 14th, 2018
+To conclude, getting a job at an investment bank can be very difficult.
+But, becoming an investment banker is even more difficult.
+The job is extremely demanding, and an aspirant should think through it before falling for the glamor and glitz attached to the word “investment banking.”